-Keeping your labels stored in the proper conditions is important not only for pristine-looking product labels but for proper adhesion as well.
+Keeping your labels stored in the proper conditions is important not only for pristine-looking products but for proper adhesion as well.
 However, you don’t have to spend a lot of money.
-We’ve put together some easy, inexpensive label organization and storage hacks you can find in stores or online.
+We’ve put together some easy, inexpensive label storage ideas and organization hacks you can find in stores or online.
 Whether you use professionally printed roll labels or printable sheet labels, our team has some useful, cost-effective tips to store your labels properly and have them ready when you need them.

 Store labels at the proper temperature

-First and foremost, when storing and organizing your labels and stickers they should be at room temperature in a cool, dry environment.
+First and foremost, when storing and organizing your labels and stickers they should always be at room temperature in a cool, dry environment.
 Whether on sheets or rolls, your labels can be affected by different weather and air temperatures.
 Humidity and moisture are your worst enemies.
 Damp labels can curl or peel.
 It can also cause the liner to stick to the labels beneath it when sheets are stacked or on rolls.

 Keep these tips in mind when storing your labels or stickers: